Slade: Aftermath and recent years (1993–present)

-In 2005, Steve Whalley, original singer for Slade II, left the band and was replaced by Mal McNulty, who has sung for the band since.
+In 2005, Steve Whalley, original singer for Slade II, left the band and was replaced by Mal McNulty, who sung for the band until 2019, when Russell Keefe took over.
 In November 2005, Polydor released a new Slade compilation, The Very Best of Slade, which peaked at number 39 in the UK.
 A DVD was also released for the first time, featuring a collection of Slade videos and promos.
 From 2006 to 2007, music label Salvo remastered and released all of Slade's catalogue, including a four-disc anthology set entitled The Slade Box (Anthology 1969–1991) and a package of all live albums in one Slade Alive! - The Live Anthology.
 The remastered series also included the release of a new compilation called simply B-Sides, which featured all of the band's B-sides.
 Shout!
 Factory also released the compilation In for a Penny: Raves & Faves in 2007.

 In late 2006, UK chart rules changed to allow downloads of old singles eligible to chart, which allowed "Merry Xmas Everybody" to return to the chart.
-It has re-entered the UK Top 75 every Christmas since then, most successfully in 2007 when it peaked at number 20.
+It has re-entered the UK Top 75 every Christmas since then, most successfully in 2007 when it peaked at number 20 and in 2018 when it peaked at number 16.
 In 2009, a new compilation was released, Live at the BBC.
 It featured songs recorded for BBC sessions between 1969 and 1972, Radio 1 jingles recorded in 1973 and 1974, and, on the second disc, songs recorded live at the Paris Theatre, London, in August 1972.
 In November 2009, Universal Music released a new compilation entitled Merry Xmas Everybody: Party Hits, which peaked at number 151 in the UK.
 In 2010, all four original members of Slade attended a business meeting hoping that maybe this could lead to the band reuniting for a farewell tour.
 However, the meeting soon dissolved into the same continued arguments on matters spanning back to the band's original break-up, and led to such an idea being dismissed.
 Holder said in 2015: “It really saddens me that the four guys who were in Slade can’t get together and sit round the dinner table.
 Five years ago I got the four of us together so we could air our grievances face to face, but it was so painful I’d never want to repeat it.
 I was shocked.”